ceifa/steamworks.js/README.md

 ## Installation

-Make sure you have the latest [node.js](https://nodejs.org/en/), [Rust](https://www.rust-lang.org/tools/install), [Clang](https://rust-lang.github.io/rust-bindgen/requirements.html) and [Steam](https://store.steampowered.com/about/) installed.
+We need to first build the application with the Steam SDK.
+So make sure you have the latest [node.js](https://nodejs.org/en/), [Rust](https://www.rust-lang.org/tools/install) and [Clang](https://rust-lang.github.io/rust-bindgen/requirements.html).
+We also need [Steam](https://store.steampowered.com/about/) installed and running.

 Download [Steamworks SDK](https://partner.steamgames.com/doc/sdk), unzip it and paste `/sdk` folder in project's root.
-Now set an environment variable `STEAM_SDK_LOCATION` pointing to SDK's folder.
+Now set an environment variable `STEAM_SDK_LOCATION` pointing to the SDK's folder.

 Install dependencies with `npm install` and then run `npm run build:debug` to build the application.

 With the Steam application running, test it by running `node test`.
-It's set to run with the game Spacewar (AppID: 480).
-Get your app id [here](https://steamdb.info/apps/).
+It's set to run with a test app id: 480.
+Search for your corresponding app id [here](https://steamdb.info/apps/).

 ## API